gu12934/LHL_Final_Capstone_Project/README.md

 * If you click on the city, it will adjust all the other graphs, you can also select specific months to gain insight

 ## Results
+* Mumbai and Bengaluru had greatest spending,
+* Most spending was on bills, food, fuel
+* Highest percentage of gold type was in Zira
+* Lowest gold card type was in Achalpur
+* The highest spend month was in August with a Platinum card
+* Greater Mumbai had the highest expense type with Bills and lowest with entertainment
+* Greater Mumbai had 14% of the total spending of the whole dataset
+* 01/2015 had the highest amount of spending

 ## Challenges
 ***